Fei-Sheng-Wu/PrintDialogX/README.md

 };

-//Show PrintDialog and begin to generate document if (printDialog.ShowDialog(true, GeneratingDocument) == true) {
+//Show PrintDialog and begin to generate document
+//If the docuument is already created, set the document information like Document and DocumentName, then use ShowDialog(false), this will not use the show-while-generate-document feature if (printDialog.ShowDialog(true, GeneratingDocument) == true) {
     //When the Print button is clicked, the document is printed, and the window is closed